jordanmor/bookworm/README.md

-# bookworm
+# Bookworm
-A project for learning how to add authentication to a web application using Express and MongoDB
+ Learn how to add authentication to a web application using Express and MongoDB

+ A Treehouse class project